What is a Drug Intervention

 The goal of any intervention is to encourage the addict to seek help at a treatment center by setting boundaries while giving the family and friends of the addict a time for them to express how that person has affected them.

 The intent is to engage in a structured conversation with the addict in a non-confrontational manner.
 The immediate objective of any intervention is for the addict to listen to what their family and friends have to say and to ultimately accept the treatment that is set up.

 According to Psychology Today, “addicts are more likely to seek treatment when they undergo an intervention, but interventions don’t affect the outcome of treatment itself.
 In general, an intervention is a last-ditch effort for an addict who has consistently refused treatment or fallen off the sobriety wagon.
 Consequently, most people who undergo interventions are already heavily entrenched in their addictions.
 But, when addicts have strong social support and access to good treatment, they’re more likely to get better; an intervention can serve as a rallying point for a family that is dedicated to helping a loved one achieve wellness.”

-- Step 1: Realize that your loved one needs professional help and intervention to get better.
+- Step 1: Realize that your loved one needs professional help and an intervention to get better.

 - Step 2: Get help from a professional interventionist, social worker, or doctor.
 This is a group effort and supporting one another through this process is crucial.